+This article was contributed by Christine Gillmore.
 If you would like to know more about Christine, see her bio on our Editors, authors and guest travelers page, here: Editors, Authors and Guest Travelers

 If your are looking for hiking/water shoes, other hiking supplies, see some suggestions from Amazon below.
 The last link will take you to the general search for hiking supplies.

 Gypsy With a Day Job is an Amazon Affiliate, meaning that we get a small commission for any purchases made from links on our page.
 This helps us with the purchase of software and other applications that are necessary for Gypsy With a Day Job to continue operating and sharing information with you, as fast as we can put it together.